stefan-wuensch/tmp/README.md

   You can ignore the warnings about "Extinfo objects are deprecated" which are coming from old Nagios version 2 definitions which will be converted to Nagios 4 definitions at a later date.

-  To cut down on the warning output, you could instead run `service nagios configtest | grep -v "WARNING: Extinfo objects are deprecated"`
+  To cut down on the warning output, you could instead run:

+  `service nagios configtest | grep -v "WARNING: Extinfo objects are deprecated"`

   As long as you see the following all-clear, you're all set:
   ```